pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 To write a rule in Java you'll have to:

-1. Write a Java class that implements the interface {% jdoc core::Rule %}.
+1. Write a Java class that implements the interface {% jdoc core::lang.rule.Rule %}.
 Each language implementation provides a base rule class to ease your pain, e.g. {% jdoc jrule::AbstractJavaRule %}.
 2. Compile this class, linking it to PMD APIs (e.g. using PMD as a Maven dependency)